Amaal Aref, Founder on Influential Women

 About Amaal

 I work as a school leader and educational consultant, advancing the strategy and vision of educational programs to better serve students.
 Every program has its own culture, demographic, teachers, and students, and they're all so different.
 My philosophy is that as a school leader, my job is to make the teacher's job as easy as possible, because they have the hardest job in the world.
 Through my educational consulting firm, I've built great relationships with schools all over the world and have had a greater impact both from a purpose and business perspective.
 My most recent achievement is World Storytime Live, which we started in January.
 We go on Zoom and read a story to kids, then give them an opportunity to reflect on the story, connecting everything back to values and manners.
-This is a global endeavor with more than 150 families joining from all over the world, and it makes me really happy.
-I teach Arabic and Qur'an, the religious Islamic book, and I have certifications in both for teaching.
+This is a global initiative with more than 150 families joining from all over the world, and it’s truly heart warming.
+I teach Arabic and Qur'an, the Holy Islamic book, and I have certifications in both for teaching.
 I also have multiple certifications in school leadership and continuously develop myself by taking communication workshops, because I believe communication is the number one skill that leaders need.
+My most valuable contribution is centered around helping children develop a meaningful connection to the Quran through Arabic language immersion from a young age.
+I believe early childhood is one of the best times for language acquisition, the focus should be on teaching Arabic during these formative years when children naturally absorb language with greater ease.
+Through this early elementary framework, I seek to nurture a love for the language of the Quran while building understanding and connection.

 Her Interview